-Branch Realignment Process Section IV (E)(5)(a)(xii), Rules of Process and Procedure, Standards of Accreditation
+Branch Realignment Process

+Section IV (E)(5)(a)(xii), Rules of Process and Procedure, Standards of Accreditation

-Currently, a main school may submit an Application for a Branch Realignment-Part I and an Application for a Branch Realignment-Part II to realign one or more branch campuses under a main campus.
-This process, however, is not specifically addressed in the Rules of Process and Procedure, Standards of Accreditation, including the need to file the Application for a Branch Realignment-Part I and an Application for a Branch Realignment-Part II.
-Therefore, the Commission recommends the following proposed additions to the Rules of Process and Procedure section of the Standards of Accreditation.
+A main school can submit an Application for a Branch Realignment-Part I and an Application for a Branch Realignment-Part II to realign one or more branch campuses under a main campus.
+Previously however, this process was not specifically addressed in the Rules of Process and Procedure, Standards of Accreditation.
+Therefore, the Commission added the following new provision and language to the Rules of Process and Procedure section of the Standards of Accreditation.

-Proposed new language in red, bold, and italic text and proposed deleted language in blue strikethrough text.
+New language in red, bold, and italic text and deleted language in blue strikethrough text.